Organic Named Reactions

-	The aldol reaction is catalyzed by base or by acid.
+- The aldol reaction is catalyzed by base or by acid.
 Both base- and acid-catalyzed condensation reactions are reversible in the 1,2-addition step.

-The eno1 content of simple ketones is quite low under standard acid-catalyzed conditions (for acetone Keq = 10–7; cyclohexanone Keq = 10–6).
+The enol content of simple ketones is quite low under standard acid-catalyzed conditions (for acetone Keq = 10–7; cyclohexanone Keq = 10–6).

 The β-hydroxy aldehydes and β-hydroxy ketones formed in aldol reactions are readily dehydrated to yield conjugated systems.
-These p-elimination reactions can be effected by either acid or base while heating during the condensation.
+This is called Aldol Condensation.

 Removal of H2O from the reaction mixture drives the equilibrium toward product formation.
 Even though the initial aldol step itself may be unfavorable (as it usually is for ketones), the subsequent dehydration step allows most aldol reactions to be carried out in good yield.